getmim/getmim.github.io/modules/lib-validator/rules/code/index.md

-25.1    | config    | The value is not in acceptable list values 25.2    | config    | The value is not match with requested value 26.1    | equals_to | Is not equals to references field
+25.1    | config    | The value is not in acceptable list values 25.2    | config    | The value is not match with requested value 26.1    | equals_to | Is not equals to references field 28.0    | file      | The value is not valid file upload

 Module-module lain yang juga mendaftarkan error code adalah sebagai berikut: